-Though it is possible to file a claim yourself (just as it is possible to represent yourself in a court of law), it is highly recommended that you seek the free assistance of a veteran service officer (VSO) employed or certified by the Oregon Department of Veterans’ Affairs.
+Though it is possible to file a claim yourself (just as it is possible to represent yourself in a court of law), it is highly recommended that you seek the free assistance of an accredited veteran service officer (VSO).

-Available at the statewide level and in every county, VSOs represent veterans, their dependents and survivors through each stage of the claims process, including appeals.
+VSO assistance is available in every county and several federally recognized tribes.
+VSOs represent veterans, their dependents and survivors through each stage of the claims process, including appeals.

 How to File a Claim

 You can find your local county or tribal Veteran Service Office at this link: Locate Services

 Your Veteran Service Officer will be able to explain what benefits you may be eligible for, based on your unique military service and circumstances.
 They will work with you to establish a plan to gather needed evidence and file a disability claim.